predicate-logic/cluttermonkey/README.md

    * **Q**: What assumptions are you making about the data, use cases, or reports needed?
       * **A**: The largest assumption the current codebase makes is that all data flows into a single, un-partitioned table which in production wouldn't be a good choice.
 If this were a production ready pipeline I would partition the table using PG 10.1's native partioning and additionally include `pg_partman` for automatic partition managment.

-      I additionally make the assumption that most queries against the `events` data will be range-bounded by date (e.g. last 15-minutes, last 24-hours, etc).
-I have created BRIN partition indexes for the table though as they help prevent full-table scans and are particularly effective in data warehous scenarios where the data is naturally ordered.
+      I additionally make the assumption that most queries against the `events` data will be range-bounded by date predicate (e.g. query X for the last 15-minutes, last 24-hours, etc).
+I have created BRIN partition indexes on the `event_ts` timestamp field to speed up these types of queries.
+BRIN indexes are particularly well suited for this type of access pattern for OLAP servers where the data is naturally ordered.

    * **Q**: Why did you choose the data store that you did?
       * **A**: My familiarity with PostgreSQL and I know it is used at Clutter making it easier to reason about my solution by whomever would evaluate my solution.
 I could have also used any other relational (MySQL/Oracle/Redshift/Snowflake/CitusDB/PipelineDB) or non-relational DB (MongoDB/DyanamoDB).

    * **Q**: What are some other options you could have used, and why what advantages or disadvantages would they have?
-      * **A**: Redshift, Snowflake, or CitusDB would be another interesting option as they are columnar databases that wouldn't require the additional maintenance and implementation complexity of partitioning and partition management in PostgreSQL.
+      * **A**: Redshift, Snowflake, or CitusDB would be an interesting option as they are columnar databases that wouldn't require the additional maintenance and implementation complexity of partitioning and partition management in PostgreSQL.

-      MongoDB would be interesting due to it's simplicity of implementing JSON storage as it is a JSON native document database.
+      MongoDB could be a decent choice due to it's simplicity of implementing JSON storage as it is a JSON native document database.
 I personally think for the volume of data though it's performance would be sub-standard.
+Additionally many tools don't support MongoDB for easy querying of data due to it's non-standard query language.

       DynamoDB would be interesting from a scalability standpoint.
-Overall you have to decide on your query semantics in advance though as you can only have a limited number of indexes and any ad-hoc queries could consume lots of processing power driving up costs on this DB option.
+Overall you have to decide on your query semantics in advance though as you can only have a limited number of indexes and any ad-hoc queries could consume lots of processing power driving up costs for this DB option.

    * **Q**: How does the volume or speed of the stream affect your design?
       * **A**: Please see my answer to the first Question.
 It was a critical factor on the decision of how to write the ingestion tool and for some of the field and index choices within the resulting schema.